 Mainstream news stories confirm that 2017 promises to be impacted by regulatory requirements with the looming repeal of the Affordable Care Act (ACA), economic uncertainty and continued innovation; specifically affecting the contingent workforce.
-Companies that rely on contingent/temporary/freelance workers should consider whether timing is right to partner with services/software providers who can help address the changing contingent workforce management landscape.
+Companies that rely on contingent/temporary/freelance workers should consider whether the timing is right to partner with services/software providers who can help address the changing contingent workforce management landscape.

 - ACA: No matter what it is called, Congress may immediately repeal ACA.
 No one can be sure what this means to employers, but a repeal will introduce cost/compliance issues.
 POV: Partner with a provider that has an in-depth understanding of both the ACA, as well as worker classification guidelines including the Fair Labor and Standards Act (FLSA) and the IRS’ Categories of Evidence.

-- Statement of Work (SOW) Management: 2017 is likely to bring continued expansion of the use of SOW project-based labor, increasing the size of a blended workforce (FTEs, temps, contractors, project-based consultants, etc. POV: Explore solutions and partners that enable companies to gain complete control and hit key SOW project milestones while remaining in-budget.
+- Statement of Work (SOW) Management: 2017 is likely to bring continued expansion of the use of SOW project-based labor, increasing the size of a blended workforce (FTEs, temps, contractors, project-based consultants, etc. POV: Explore solutions and partners that enable companies to gain complete control and hit key SOW project milestones while remaining in budget.

 - Private Talent Networks: Forward-looking companies are tapping into their employees’ networks to directly source professional contingent (temporary) talent.
-POV: Taking this approach will significantly reducing costs while maintaining high quality from contract workers who are pre-vetted or already known to the organization.
+POV: Taking this approach will significantly reduce costs while maintaining high quality from contract workers who are pre-vetted or already known to the organization.

-- 1099 IC Compliance: Every year brings new bills proposals, threats of increased audits and countless white papers from legal experts urging 1099 compliance.
+- 1099 IC Compliance: Every year brings new bill proposals, threats of increased audits and countless white papers from legal experts urging 1099 compliance.
 2017 will likely be another year of great change.
 POV: Collaborate with a provider that demonstrates deep expertise and robust tenure helping companies build and manage 1099 compliance programs (history matters with the IRS).

 - Omni-channel Platform: Organizations are optimizing their operations through cloud technology; specifically creating an omni-channel experience to untether managers and workers from their desks.
-POV: Leverage a Vendor Management System (VMS) with a comprehensive mobile platform; specifically a technology solution that can be executed from a smart phone, tablet, or wearable to increase productivity and flexibility.
+POV: Leverage a Vendor Management System (VMS) with a comprehensive mobile platform; specifically a technology solution that can be executed from a smartphone, tablet, or wearable to increase productivity and flexibility.

 - Staffing Supplier Management: Effective supplier management produces cost-savings and significant competitive advantage in the war for top-tier talent.
 Common challenges include measuring performance and optimization of the supplier pool using deep data analytics.
 POV: Learn how a purely vendor-neutral, integrated Managed Services Program (MSP) and VMS provider can deliver all of the above, at no additional cost using a supplier funded model.